MahedAb/Adversarial_attack/README.md

 The required dependencies can be found in requirements.txt.
 Run the main.py, make sure the image path in the main.py is correct and the desired target class and epsilon are selected.
-The method can be selected between two methods: FGSM and iterative-FGSM by passing the method argument.
+Two methods, FGSM and iterative-FGSM are implemented which can be selected by passing the method argument.
-The default is fgsm.
-Use "--method ifgsm" for the other method.
+The default is fgsm, use "--method ifgsm" for iterative-FGSM.

 ### Things that can be improved: